Leopold I, Holy Roman Emperor: Political changes

-In 1692, the duke of Hanover was raised to the rank of an elector, becoming the ninth member of the electoral college.
-In 1700, Leopold, greatly in need of help for the impending war with France, granted the title of king in Prussia to the elector of Brandenburg.
-The net result of these and similar changes was to weaken the authority of the emperor over the members of the Empire and to compel him to rely more and more upon his position as ruler of the Austrian archduchies and of Hungary and Bohemia.
+In 1692, the Duke of Hanover was raised to the rank of an elector, becoming the ninth member of the electoral college.
+In 1700, Leopold, greatly in need of help for the impending war with France, granted the title of King in Prussia to the Elector of Brandenburg.
+The net result of these and similar changes was to weaken the authority of the emperor over the princes of the empire and to compel him to rely more and more upon his position as ruler of the Austrian archduchies and of Hungary and Bohemia.